 Global Perspective

-Living in a new country exposes children to diverse cultures and perspectives, broadening their worldview.
+Living in a new country exposes children to diverse cultures and perspectives, broadening their worldviews.

 This experience can enhance their cultural awareness, empathy, and global understanding, which are valuable traits in an increasingly interconnected world.